This post contains affiliate links.

 Now of course golfers all have unique swings and as with everything when it comes to golf equipment there are no hard and fast rules which apply to every player when it comes to choosing the grips that work best.

-Some players for example want to ‘feel’ a consistent grip on every club while others prefer thicker grips on there shorter irons and wedges compared to their driver and woods to help prevent hooking or overswinging.
+Some players for example want to ‘feel’ a consistent grip on every club while others prefer thicker grips on their shorter irons and wedges compared to their driver and woods to help prevent hooking or overswinging.

 Someone who plays without a glove will likely have different requirements to those that do.